scrawlon/CSS-Animation-Blocks/README.md

 ## Installation
 There are two npm options for adding CSS Animation Blocks to your JS project.
 First run `npm install css-animation-blocks`, then include in your project using 'require' or 'import'.
 * `const { AnimationBlock } = require 'css-animation-blocks';`
-* `import { AnimationBlock } from 'css-animation-blocks';`
+* `import AnimationBlock from 'css-animation-blocks';`

-You can also include css-animation-blocks directly in the an head of an html page:
+You can also include css-animation-blocks directly in the head of an html page:
 * `<script src="https://unpkg.com/css-animation-block"></script>`

 ## Documentation